 Students learn about social security plans and other types of retirement plans.
-Additional subjects of instruction include qualified and nonqualified retirement plans, IRAs, disability insurance, employee benefit plans, stock options and group life insurance.
+Additional subjects of instruction include qualified and non-qualified retirement plans, IRAs, disability insurance, employee benefit plans, stock options and group life insurance.
 Students may need to complete accounting or math prerequisites before enrolling in this course.

-Estate planning issues, methods of property transfers, estate planning documents, gift taxations and gifting strategies are covered in this class.
+Estate planning issues, methods of property transfers, estate planning documents, gift taxation and gifting strategies are covered in this class.
 Students learn about liquidity needs, estate tax calculations, valuation, powers of appointment and marital deductions.
 Coursework may include analysis of case studies.